1uckyy/Shop/README.md

+# About
-# Shop Application based on ASP.NET Core
+Shop Application based on ASP.NET Core
+# Features
+- Client: Vue, Bulma (css framework)
+- Server: C# (ASP.NET Core)
+- Stripe is used for test payments